pluxbiosignals/unity-sample/README.md

 ## GetDeviceTypeUnity

-"Getting" method intended to check the type of the PLUX device connected with computer.
+Getter method intended to check the type of the PLUX device connected with computer.
 ```csharp
 string GetDeviceTypeUnity()
 ```